racheleckenrod/griefSupport/README.md

 this is some excellent looking code beautiful css and only one report from the database. starting another branch here to work on the users/database/auth/guest so anyone can send a form Remembered to create a new branch from some beautiful working code and check it out and get myself read for working on it tomorrow.

+I think that I am supposed to do a git pull from the hurryUp branch so this code it current before I start working on a feature of it. a pull request went to github automatically that I approved so now I am going to do a pull request from hurryUP
+- after I commit the changes i am makeing in these note